oe/plain-store/readme.md

     <img src="https://img.shields.io/npm/dm/plain-store.svg" alt="npm version" height="20">
   </a>
 </div>
-A dead simple immutable store for react to manage state in your application, redux alternative in less than 1kb.
+A dead simple immutable store for react to manage state in your application, redux alternative in less than 1kb gzipped.

 ## Installation
 ```bash